boyvanamstel/NSFilesPromisePboardType-NSCollectionView-crash/README.md

+# NSFilesPromisePboardType drag from NSCollectionView works on macOS Sierra, causes crash on El Capitan

 Implementing drag-drop from an NSCollectionView with a NSFilesPromisePboardType causes some unexpected behaviour when used on macOS Sierra and El Capitan.
 The implementation that works for macOS Sierra, crashes on El Capitan.

-I've used [the SlidesMagic NSCollectionView project from Ray Wendelich(https://www.raywenderlich.com/120494/collection-views-os-x-tutorial) as a base for this project.
+I've used [the SlidesMagic NSCollectionView project from Ray Wenderlich](https://www.raywenderlich.com/120494/collection-views-os-x-tutorial) as a base for this project.

 The project contains various setups that can be used for testing in `ViewController.swift`, [starting here](https://github.com/boyvanamstel/NSFilesPromisePboardType-NSCollectionView-crash/blob/master/SlidesMagic/ViewController.swift#L131).